-If you’re low on cash, or you want to get into the handheld ham radios realm without paying too much money, you can’t go wrong with a BaoFeng.
-The manufacturer has a lot of inexpensive radios, and the BaoFeng 2 is one of the cheapest options on the lot.
+If you’re low on cash, or you want to get into the handheld radios realm without paying too much money, you can’t go wrong with a BaoFeng.
+The manufacturer has a lot of inexpensive ones, and BaoFeng 2 is one of the cheapest options on the lot.

 Despite its low price, this has the most features within handheld radios.
-This includes UHF/VHF support, and adjustable settings to help preserve your battery.
-There’s a commercial FM radio reception and LED flashlight.
+This includes VHF UHF support, and adjustable settings to help preserve your battery.
+There’s a commercial FM reception and LED flashlight.